 Until such time, if ever, as we generate product revenue to finance our operations, we expect to finance our cash needs through public or private equity offerings and debt financings, corporate collaboration and licensing arrangements and grants from patient advocacy groups, foundations and government agencies.
 If we are able to raise capital by issuing equity securities, our stockholders will experience dilution.
-In addition, stockholders may experience dilution if the holders of the warrants issued in connection with our March 2010 offering continue to exercise their warrants.
+In addition, stockholders may experience dilution if the holders of the warrants issued in connection with our private placement in November 2013 exercise their warrants.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may include rights that are senior to the holders of our common stock.
-Each of our current loan and security agreements with Silicon Valley Bank includes a covenant whereby we must maintain a minimum amount of liquidity measured at the end of each month where unrestricted cash, cash equivalents and marketable securities is greater than \$20 million plus outstanding debt due to Silicon Valley Bank.
-Any debt financing or additional equity that we raise may contain terms, such as liquidation and other preferences, which are not favorable to us or our stockholders.
-If we raise capital through additional collaboration and licensing arrangements with third parties, it may be necessary to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us or our stockholders.
+Our current loan and security agreement with Silicon Valley Bank includes a covenant whereby we must maintain a minimum amount of liquidity measured at the end of each month where unrestricted cash, cash equivalents and marketable securities is greater than \$20 million plus outstanding debt due to Silicon Valley Bank.